boostedtechnology/livecoding-api-scheduling/README.md

 _Time guideline: 25 minutes_

+A doctor cannot make it to the previously posted availability, but there is already a booking in that slot.

-A doctor called in sick, so they are deleting their availability and we have to rebook the affected patients' appointments.
+We have to delete that availability and rebook the affected patients' appointments for another doctor or slot.

 Find the `DELETE /doctors/:doctorId/availability/:availabilityId` route in code.